General Conditions and Information

 By submitting your work to the ESC:

-- You consent to have authors’ names, affiliation and biographical material being used in connection with the publication of your work.
+- You consent to have authors’ names, affiliation and biographical material being used in connection with the presentation and publication of your work.

 - Author(s) represents and warrants to the ESC that he/she/they is/are sole author(s) of the work, that all authors have participated in and agree with the content and conclusions of the work, and that the work is original and does not infringe upon any copyright, proprietary or personal right of any third party.